 Performing ab crunches can help you get a flatter tummy unquestionably, but crunches tend to get quite boring after a while.
 To spice up your workout, you can modify the ab crunches that you do.
 These small modifications will not only pose more challenges for you in the workout, but the variety will also keep you interested.
+It is also recommended you consume fat burning diet foods to complement the workouts.
 Below is a list of modified ab crunches that can give your workouts a much needed makeover:

 - Modified Bicycle Crunch: To do this modified crunch, you must lie on the back placing your hands behind the ears and keeping the arms in one line.
 You need to raise your head with the hands to a 45 degree angle and while doing this, you must bend the knees before you so that you heel touch the floor or mat.
 You must then lift the right knee to a 90 degree angle bringing your left elbow to that knee.
 You will then have to change sides to repeat the same movement so that your core is fully engaged.

 - Standing Crunches: This is also a rather dynamic workout because it can activate your leg and arms muscles as well as your abdominal muscles.
 You need to stand with feet hip-width distance and bring the arms up towards the ceiling with the palms facing each other.
 You must then engage the core muscles to raise the right knee to the level of your hips; simultaneously, you have to lower the arms on the sides to bring them to the waist.
 Then you need to go back to the original position to repeat the action on the opposite side.